Symphony No. 7 (Beethoven): Reception

 Composer and music author Antony Hopkins says of the symphony:

-The Seventh Symphony perhaps more than any of the others gives us a feeling of true spontaneity; the notes seem to fly off the page as we are borne along on a floodtide of inspired invention.
-Beethoven himself spoke of it fondly as "one of my best works".
-Who are we to dispute his judgment?

 Another admirer, composer Richard Wagner, referring to the lively rhythms which permeate the work, called it the "apotheosis of the dance".

 On the other hand, admiration for the work has not been universal.
 Friedrich Wieck, who was present during rehearsals, said that the consensus, among musicians and laymen alike, was that Beethoven must have composed the symphony in a drunken state; and the conductor Thomas Beecham commented on the third movement: "What can you do with it?
 It's like a lot of yaks jumping about."

 The oft-repeated claim that Carl Maria von Weber considered the chromatic bass line in the coda of the first movement evidence that Beethoven was "ripe for the madhouse" seems to have been the invention of Beethoven's first biographer, Anton Schindler.
 His possessive adulation of Beethoven is well-known, and he was criticised by his contemporaries for his obsessive attacks on Weber.
 According to John Warrack, Weber's biographer, Schindler was characteristically evasive when defending Beethoven, and there is "no shred of concrete evidence" that Weber ever made the remark.